batou069/brain/AIvault/1000_worksheets/WS 82 - Decision Trees and Random Forest.md

     * **Pros/Cons:** It's very fast to compute but can be biased.
 It tends to inflate the importance of high-cardinality features and continuous features.

 2.  **Permutation Importance:** This is a more robust and reliable method.
     * **How it works:** First, you train the forest and calculate its accuracy (or another score) on a validation set.
 Then, for a single feature, you randomly shuffle its values in the validation set, breaking the relationship between that feature and the target.
 You then re-evaluate the model's accuracy on this shuffled data.
-The "importance" of the feature is the amount by which the model's accuracy dropped.
+The "importance" of the feature is the amount by which tature is the amount by which the model's accuracy dropped.he model's accuracy dropped.
 This is repeated for all features.
     * **Pros/Cons:** It's much less biased and more directly measures a feature's impact on predictive performance.
 However, it is much more computationally expensive.

 ---